6 Lithium-ion Battery Types (Updated 2023)

-But which lithium-ion battery types are used for which applications?
-There is more than one type of lithium-ion battery, and not all are created equal.
-We’ve outlined six lithium-ion battery varieties below, as well as their compositions and common uses.
+So which lithium-ion battery types are used for which applications?
+There's more than one type of lithium-ion battery, and not all are created equal.
+We’ve outlined six lithium-ion battery types below, as well as their compositions and common uses.

 1. Lithium cobalt oxide

 Also known as lithium cobaltate, lithium-ion cobalt or LCO batteries, lithium cobalt oxide batteries are made from lithium carbonate and cobalt.
 Specifically, they have a cobalt oxide cathode and use graphite carbon as their anode material.
 Due to their very high specific energy, these batteries are used for cell phones, laptops and electronic cameras.

 This type of battery has some drawbacks, including a relatively short battery life and limited specific power.
 Additionally, these batteries are not as safe as other types due to their low thermal stability.
 Even so, their characteristics make them the popular choice for cell phones and other portable electronic devices.

 2. Lithium manganese oxide

 Lithium manganese oxide batteries are also called lithium manganate or lithium-ion manganese batteries; sometimes they are referred to as li-manganese or manganese spinel.
 The technology for this battery type was discovered in the 1980s.

 Lithium manganese oxide batteries are notable for their high temperature stability and are also safer than other lithium-ion battery types.
 For this reason, they are often used in medical equipment and devices, but they may also be used in power tools, electric bikes and more.
 It is also possible to use lithium manganese oxide batteries to power laptops and electric powertrain cars.